B4PT0R/streamlit_notebook/README.md

 ### Streamlit Fragments

-You may toggle the "Run as fragment" option of a reactive cell to use [Streamlit fragments](https://docs.streamlit.io/library/api-reference/performance/st.fragment) for faster, scoped updates:
+You may toggle the "Fragment" option of a reactive cell to run the cell as a [Streamlit fragment](https://docs.streamlit.io/library/api-reference/performance/st.fragment) for faster, scoped updates:

 ```python
 @nb.cell(type='code', reactive=True, fragment=True)